Presenting the Activities – A Parent’s Guide - Part 2

 Creative Writing is your measure of your child’s readiness to transition to traditional letters.
 When your child can read the stories he or she has written with the sound images, he or she is ready to transition to writing the stories with letters instead.

-When your child can hear the sounds in words, write these sounds in images, and read what has been written, your child is already a reader and a writer.
+When your child can hear the sounds in words, stamp out these sound-images, and read what has been stamped out, your child is already a reader and a writer.
 The next step is just a formality.
 Transitioning simply means showing your child a more traditional way to record the reading and the writing your child already knows how to do.

-The instruction page for the Decoding Chart contains a link to a downloadable and printable copy of the Decoding Chart.
-You can print out as many copies of the downloaded Chart as you wish.
-A printed copy is what your child should use.
+The instruction page for the Decoding Chart apps contains a link to a downloadable and printable copy of the decoding chart.
+You can print out as many copies of the downloaded chart as you wish.
+This printed copy is what your child should use.

-You will need to teach your child how to use the Decoding Chart to decide the letters to write on the worksheet pages.
+You will need to teach your child how to use the decoding chart to decide the letters to write on the worksheet pages.
 Before you teach your child, you will have to learn yourself.
 Your four quick lessons are included in the instructions for the Writing Worksheets.
+The Decoding Chart apps also include practice pages for your child to use.

 Once your child has written letters for all the two and three-sound triangle level Writing Worksheets, two and three-sound circle worksheets are next, followed by two and three-sound square worksheets, and so on.

-Pressing the triangle icon on Chart-Levels shows just the triangle or first row of the Chart.
-Pressing the circle icon shows circle level sounds and their spellings, and so on.
+Pressing the small 8 sounds button on the Chart-Levels Decoding Chart shows just the triangle or first row of the chart.
+Pressing the 16 sounds button shows circle level sounds and their spellings, and so on.
 You can use Chart-Levels as your cutting guide.

 Picture Packets - Transition